KJ-Ahn/BCCOMICS/README.md

 Best explained with an example.
 Let's assume that BCCOMICS is installed at `/home/kjahn/BCCOMICS`, whose sub-directories are `src`, `sample`, etc. (Or, assume BCCOMICS installed at `c:\Documents\BCCOMICS` on a Windows system)
 Below `$` is a linux command prompt, `>>` is either OCTAVE's or MATLAB's command prompt.

-### work directory
+### (1) Set a work directory
 First, you need a work directory under which "params.m" and "params_patch.m" exist.
 The name of this directory can be anything.
 Inside OCTAVE/MATLAB, you need to go to this directory by `cd` command.
 You also need to add the source path by `addpath` commmand.
+Current example "params.m" generates 151^3 unigrid patches inside (604 Mpc)^3 volume with bccomics_setup.
+Current example "params_setup.m" generates initial conditions for CDM and baryons with 64^3 resolution.
+For your own setup, copy `sample` directory to e.g. `my_params`, and modify "params.m" and "params_patch.m" which are both self-explanatory.
 #### (for OCTAVE on linux machine)
 ```
 $ octave